-Sixth-Form provision also allows students to access a wide variety of A level courses and the Extended Project Qualification.
+Sixth-Form provision also allows students to access a wide variety of courses. i

 All students with special educational needs or disabilities are supported in order to reach their full potential.
 The aim is to ensure that all students receive high quality teaching and is adapted to ensure that the needs of all individual students are met.